iLert/docs/integrations/topdesk/inbound.md

 2. In the **Details** section **Active** field, ensure that checkbox is checked
 3. In the **Details** section **Choose type** field, choose **Edit card**
 4. In the **Linked actions** section, choose the action sequence `iLert - Resolve alert` that you created in the last step
 5. _Optional_: You can add conditions or specifications for your use case (e.g. ticket was closed).
-In this case an iLert alert will be resolved only if event conditions and specifications match.
+In this case an ilert alert will be resolved only if event conditions and specifications match.

 ![](../../.gitbook/assets/tpdki10.2.png)